deep-entertainment/egoventure-docs/docs/api/egoventure.gd.md

 - signal queue_complete(): Emits when the queue of the scene cache has completed
 - signal requested_view_change(to): Emitted when a loaded game needs to change the target view but is already in the current scene
+- signal waiting_completed(): Emitted when the waiting screen finished loading